-Introduction and body of research: Explain your project and give background research to support your project.
-(See step 2) Two to three pages long.
+Introduction: Background research to your project.
+(See step 2) One to three pages long.

 A Works Cited and Acknowledgement page is at the end listing all the research sources such as books, authors, websites and people interviewed for the project.
-MUST BE IN APA Format